 Navasota, TX – A grieving family is fighting to bring justice to the man who ruthlessly gunned down their son.
-Jonathen Santellana was 17 years old when he lost his life to Navasota police officer Rey Garza.
+Jonathen Santellana was 17 years old when he lost his life to Navasota police officer Rey Garza for suspicion of possessing pot.

 On November 13, 2013, Santellana was sitting in his car in a parking space at an apartment complex in Houston, Texas with his friend, Kalee Marsteller, also 17.
 Garza was off-duty, wearing basketball shorts and a sweatshirt when he decided to rush up to Santellana’s driver’s side window, brandishing a gun.